 - Pork Chops: Classic Ranch Pork Chops are well-seasoned, tender, and moist!
-The sweetness of the pork complements the sweetness of the lightly caramelized vegetables.
+The sweetness of the pork and gravy in these Smothered Pork Chops complements the sweetness of the lightly caramelized vegetables.

 - Mac and Cheese: This hearty Keto Mac and Cheese can be made with or without bacon, but either way, it’s a cozy meal alongside these perfect oven-roasted root veggies.

 How to Store and Reheat Leftovers

 - To refrigerate your leftovers, store them in airtight containers and keep them in the refrigerator for 3 to 4 days.

 - To freeze, place the veggies in freezer bags and press out as much air as possible before sealing.
 Store in the freezer for up to 3 months.
 Thaw in the refrigerator before reheating.